Fire services in France: Central administration

+The DGSCGC has at its disposal a civil defence headquarters (EMSC) and the general inspectorate for civil defence (IGSC).
+It employs approximately 3,000 civilian and military personnel spread over 60 sites.

+Local fire services

-The fire service is organized based on the various Departments.
+The fire service is organized based on the various departments.
 Each department has a Service Departmentaux d'Incendie et de Secours (SDIS, Departmental Fire and Rescue Service) responsible for operations within its territory, with a few exceptions: